11 Mar Adult literacy funding opportunities for non-profit organizations

 The program offers up to five awards: one top award of $20,000 and up to four honourable mention awards of $5,000 each.
 The financial awards can be invested in the adult literacy program and/or applied to operating expenses.

-Developed in 2007, the Canadian government’s Office of Literacy and Essential Skills works to support adult Canadians to improve their skills employment and community and national participation.
+The Canadian government’s Office of Skills for Success works to support adult Canadians to improve their skills employment and community and national participation.

 Eligible organizations and their partners that address employability issues, workplace issues and/or fill knowledge gaps for adult literary and essential skills are encouraged to apply for these funding opportunities.